 Have the children think about a watery place they like to visit – a stream, pond, puddle, beach, or other spot.
 Recall how the place feels – cool, hot, sandy, sunny?
 What sounds are common there?
 What smells do they remember?
 Then write a story or draw a picture of spending time in this special place.
 Afterwards, in small groups, have children share their journal entries.

-Materials: journals, pencils, markers, colored pencils or crayons.
+Materials: science journals or clipboards and paper, pencils, markers, colored pencils or crayons.

 SUGGESTED OUTDOOR ACTIVITIES

 Water Journeys, How Much Is Fresh?, Picture How Water Moves Around, Journal Activity (weather permitting)